 At no time may a student intern commence patient treatment without the approval of their assigned supervisor.
-Incidents of such behavior may result in immediate removal from the clinic .
+Incidents of such behavior may result in immediate removal from the clinic until the student intern is brought before the CAPP (Committee for Academic Progress and Professionalism).
 Further incidents may result in expulsion from the program for practicing acupuncture without a license.